 What is KYC and do I need to provide my ID for an eSIM?

 KYC is the identity verification that some countries require by law to activate a SIM.
 By purchasing a travel eSIM online, you usually avoid this process, as you activate it with a QR without registering your passport.
-It's one of the big advantages over buying a local SIM at your destination.
+This is one of the great advantages compared to buying a local SIM at your destination.

 What is VoWiFi or WiFi Calling and what is it used for when traveling?

 VoWiFi (WiFi Calling) allows you to make calls and send SMS with your Spanish number using a Wi-Fi network instead of mobile coverage.
-It's useful abroad for receiving bank codes or calling home without activating your operator's roaming, while the travel eSIM handles data.
+It is useful abroad for receiving codes from your bank or calling home without activating your operator's roaming, while the travel eSIM handles data.

 Conclusion

-With this glossary, no acronyms will resist you: APN, FUP, KYC, VoWiFi, or LPA stop being intimidating and start working in your favor.
-Understanding the language is the first step to choosing well and not overpaying.
-Once you understand the terms, choose your destination and travel connected from minute one with a PuraSim eSIM.
+With this glossary, no acronym will resist you: APN, FUP, KYC, VoWiFi, or LPA cease to be intimidating and start working in your favor.
+Understanding the language is the first step to choosing wisely and not overpaying.
+Once you understand the terms, choose your destination and stay connected from minute one with a PuraSim eSIM.